bchavez/RethinkDb.Driver/README.md

 These files reside inside [`Source/Templates/Metadata`](https://github.com/bchavez/RethinkDb.Driver/tree/master/Source/Templates/Metadata).

 `java_term_info.json` is a special file (not to be confused with `term_info.json`).
-`java_term_info.json` is a more refined output of `term_info.json` that includes extra metadata to support Java language semantics when generating RethinkDB's AST. `java_term_info.json` generated by running the following command in the Java driver's folder:
+`java_term_info.json` is a more refined output of `term_info.json` that includes extra metadata to support OOP language semantics when generating RethinkDB's AST. `java_term_info.json` generated by running the following command in the Java driver's folder:

 `python metajava.py --term-info term_info.json --output-file java_term_info.json generate-java-terminfo`